lucas-ps/Python-flask-event-driven-smart-alarm/README.md

 # Smart Alarm CA3

-This python project for my third continuous assessment at Exeter University uses flask in python to make an event driven 'smart alarm' website which integrates current news, weather and COVID-19 data using free APIs
+This python project for my third continuous assessment at Exeter University uses flask in python to make an event driven 'smart alarm' website which integrates current news, weather and COVID-19 data using free APIs.
+Hosted at: https://github.com/lucas-ps/CA3-Smart-Alarm
 ## Requirements
 * Python >= 3.7
 * Python modules: